YugabyteDB Managed FAQ

 The database is upgraded to the latest release in the release track that was selected when the cluster was created (either preview or stable).
-Free clusters are always in the preview track.
+Sandbox clusters are always in the preview track.

 Database upgrades of high-availability (multi-node) clusters are done on a rolling basis to avoid any downtime.

 What version of YugabyteDB does my cluster run on?